 He said: "We've got nothing but respect for each other.
 And I've got nothing but respect for what he's given me in my career."

-It was confirmed earlier this year that Olly would return to The Voice UK in 2019 alongside fellow coaches Jennifer Hudson, Tom Jones and Will.i.am.
+Olly returns to The Voice UK in 2019 alongside fellow coaches Jennifer Hudson, Tom Jones and Will.i.am.

 Olly raved: “Now I’ve got one season under my belt, I can’t wait to see what my second season has in store for me.
 Last year I managed to get seduced and picked some entertaining performers.
 The other coaches might think they have worked me out but I’m coming back with a bang, just you wait!”

 The Voice UK 2019 begins its blind auditions this Saturday night at 8PM.